-Video Link ).“We are seeing you.
+Kosovo marks 7 years of independence in growing discontent.
+February, 2015.
+Demotix/Admir Idrizi.
+All rights reserved.
+“We are seeing you.
 This is not right.
 He is not resisting.
 Why are you beating him up?
-He is a journalist.” (
+He is a journalist.”
+(Video Link ).

 This is the translation of the Albanian words barely audible in this video of police brutality in Kosova on November 18, 2015.
 This video streamed across Kosovar Albanians’ social media, but hardly made a mark on the international community’s grasp of the political scene in Kosova.

 On November 28, Albanian Independence Day in Albania and the ‘Day of the Albanian Flag’ in Kosova, Albin Kurti, the spiritual leader of the major opposition movement called Vetëvendosje, addressed the public on Mother Theresa Street in the centre of Prishtina.
 He declared that Kosovar citizens should continue to struggle against a controversial piece of legislation over Serbian municipal organization in the north of Kosova.
 He, and nearly 100 others of his supporters, were arrested by new special police forces; Kurti is slated to be imprisoned for 30 days.

 On November 30, shortly before a session of the Parliamentary Assembly dedicated to ratifying this legislation, the embassies of France, Italy, the United Kingdom and the United States declared that “demonstrations have passed peacefully and we would like to praise everyone, especially the Kosovo Police, involved.”